-This month we review two products from the NETTEX Mud Control Range ahead of the coming winter month’s.
+This month we review two products from the NETTEX Mud Control Range to help you out should you horse suffer with mud fever.

 We tested the product on a selection of horses, a Thoroughbred with no feather, a Warmblood cross with medium feather and a heavy weight cob with substantial feather.

 We applied the product on a sponge with the Thoroughbred and Warmblood cross.
 A little went a long way, and without much use each leg was sufficiently covered with the product.
 There’s no particular smell and there didn’t need to be a great deal of rubbing in to get the even coverage.
-Over the following days, when the horses were collected from an already muddy gate, the hoof areas held a reduced amount of mud.
+Over the following days, when the horses were collected from an already muddy gate, the lower leg areas held a reduced amount of mud.
 Once dried the mud was groomed away easily.
-Skin wasn’t inflamed, sore to the touch or damaged.
+Skin wasn’t inflamed, sore to the touch or damaged during the review process.

 For the horse with substantial feather, the product was gently massaged through the hair with ease.
 As the oil has natural properties to detangle, we found it easier to run through with our hands.
 More product was needed, however when brought back in from the field the next day the feathers were easier to brush through and the hair closer to the skin was noticeably dryer.